The Library is located in Building C at Mawson Lakes. Collection strengths include Engineering, Information Technology and Education.

 There are two machines:

-Holds can be collected from the holds shelf near the shelf check machine on the ground floor and borrowed at any self-check machine.
+Requests can be collected from the item request shelf near the shelf check machine on the ground floor and borrowed at any self-check machine.

 Laptops can be borrowed and returned using the self-service unit located on the ground floor, behind the Ask the Library/IT service point.